Structuring Solar PV Agreements: Negotiating Real Estate Entitlements and Offtake Agreements

 - Equipment installation

 - Best practices for negotiating and structuring the real estate agreement

-- Key provisions and best practices in PPAs
+- Essential provisions and best practices in PPAs

-- What are the key provisions that should be addressed when structuring solar PV agreements?
+- What are the essential provisions to address when structuring solar PV agreements?

-- What long-term considerations are there for parties and their counsel entering solar PV agreements?
+- What are the long-term considerations for parties and their counsel entering solar PV agreements?

 Holland & Knight

 Mr. Humes concentrates his practice in environmental, energy, public utility and infrastructure law.
 He advises clients... | Read More

 Mr. Humes concentrates his practice in environmental, energy, public utility and infrastructure law.
 He advises clients on energy regulatory, renewable energy project development, and environmental issues, including those associated with power plant, solar photovoltaics, cogeneration, telecommunications towers and other utility facility siting matters.
 Mr. Humes is a frequent speaker on climate change, renewable energy, distributed generation, and clean energy project development and finance issues.Close